Meet our guides: Ylva Maria Pavval

 Ylva Maria works for Niejda, an organisation for Sami women and non-binary people.
-It started as a mentorship programme with the ambition to inspire, support and share all the goodness that can be found in Sápmi (the larger Sami community).
+It started as a mentorship programme with the ambition to inspire, support, and share all the goodness that can be found in Sápmi (the larger Sami community).
 At that time, there had been a lot of focus in media on difficult issues such as mental health problems and suicide within the Sami community.

 – It is so important to also make room for and talk about the good things, in order not to be overwhelmed by a sense of powerlessness, Ylva Maria Pavval, one of the founding members of the organisation, says.

-A way to help the truth telling
+A way to help the truth-telling

-In the spring and summer of 2016, several instances of sexual abuse and domestic violence within the Sami community was unearthed and reported in media.
+In the spring and summer of 2016, several instances of sexual abuse and domestic violence within the Sami community were unearthed and reported in media.
 Niejda decided it was important that they, as an organisation, spoke up in the matter and that they made a stand for the victims.

-– The Sami people is a minority within the greater Swedish community and it’s natural to want to protect one’s own people, the local community and one’s own family.
+– The Sami people are a minority within the greater Swedish community and it’s natural to want to protect one’s own people, the local community, and one’s own family.
 This can make it more difficult to report crimes; it takes great courage and sacrifices by those who do.
 That’s why it’s especially important that we dare to listen and respond to these stories when they’re brought to light, Ylva Maria says.

-Ylva Maria felt a strong urge to do something to support this process of truth telling, both individually and collectively, but she also realized that just opening the flood gates and let all the stories out could become overwhelming.
+Ylva Maria felt a strong urge to do something to support this process of truth-telling, both individually and collectively, but she also realized that just opening the flood gates and let all the stories out could become overwhelming.
 That was how she became interested in Write Your Self – as a tool to help people reclaim the power over their stories, heal and move on.
 As soon as she started the training, she could tell it would be very useful in Niejda.

 – It was something about the integrity that spoke to me.
 The clear boundaries as to what my role is, what I will and will not offer, Ylva Maria says.